libdemdigital/security-advice/index.md

 - Ensure you have the latest update.
 Do this by going to `Settings > System > Advanced > System Update`, tap `Check for Update`.
 These instructions may vary from phone to phone.

 ### Backups
-Without backups, if you lose or break your phone (or it breakt itself) you lose everything on your phone.
+Without backups, if you lose or break your phone (or it breaks itself) you lose everything on your phone.

 #### iPhone
 - Backups are done through iCloud and will probably mean you have to [buy a plan](https://www.apple.com/uk/icloud/).
 Do it.